zhousarah/azure-compute-docs/articles/container-instances/container-instances-tutorial-deploy-spot-containers-cli.md

 acispotclitest                        Succeeded
 ```

 If the container's `ProvisioningState` is **Succeeded**, congratulations!
-You've successfully deployed an application running in a Docker container to Azure.
+You successfully deployed an application running in a Docker container to Azure.

 ## Pull the container logs